lopezdsr/sql-query/hive_metastore.md

 location cos://us-south/mycsv/employees.csv
 ```

-In case you work with a partitioned table it is required to define the partitions used for this table.
-The easiest way is to let Hive evaluate this for you by calling *ALTER TABLE*.
+If you work with a partitioned table, it is required to define the partitions used for this table.
+The easiest way to do this is to let Hive evaluate it for you by calling *ALTER TABLE*.

 ```sql
 ALTER TABLE employees RECOVER PARTITIONS
 ```

-Having done this a quite select statement could be called without the lengthy COS URI.
+Having done this a quite SELECT statement could be called without the lengthy {{site.data.keyword.cos_short}} URI.

 ```
 SELECT firstName, lastName FROM employees WHERE city = ‘London’
 ```

-In addition, that the query is more readable, and you have a central point where all your tables are cataloged, you get some further benefits:
+In addition to the query being more readable and having a central point where all your tables are cataloged, you get some further benefits:
-•	First there is no need to do schema inference any longer, as the schema was already specified during *CREATE TABLE* command.
-This will provide a better performance for JSON and CSV formats.
+-	First, there is no need to do schema inference any longer, as the schema was already specified in the *CREATE TABLE* command.
+This  provides a better performance for JSON and CSV formats.
-•	Furthermore, the partitions lookup, needed for partitioned tables, is not needed anymore.
+-	Second, the partitions lookup, needed for partitioned tables, is not needed anymore.
 This helps to speed up the query if there are many different partitions available.

-The command *SHOW TABLES* provide you an overview of the existing tables in your instance.
-This command provides search filters to not get too much tables back.
+The command *SHOW TABLES* provides you with an overview of the existing tables in your instance.
+This command provides search filters to avoid getting too many tables back.

 ```sql
 SHOW TABLES LIKE '*empl*'
 ```

-To get some more information about the definition of the table the command *DESCRIBE TABLE* will provide this.
+To get some more information about the definition of the table, use the command *DESCRIBE TABLE*.

 ```sql
 DESCRIBE TABLE employees
 ```

-Finally, to clean up catalog entries for data not used anymore call DROP TABLE.
-This command only drops the definition but will not remove the real data on COS.
+Finally, to clean up catalog entries for unused data, call *DROP TABLE*.
+The *DROP TABLE* command drops the definition without removing the real data on {{site.data.keyword.cos_short}}.

 ```sql
 DROP TABLE employees